Martinc94/Myo-Snake/README.md

 }
 ```
 ## Note
+This project requires myo connect running to use Myos.

+If you dont have myo connect running on your machine please select "I dont want to use myo" checkbox.(will lead to crash in myoSharp dll that cannot be caught in our code).

 If running application in development mode you may need to install Microsoft Code Contracts on your machine.
 Link is in references section[10].